ComposerShield/qiti/README.md

 ## Documentation

+Note: the following directions build documentation for the public API and omit documentation for the implementation details (e.g. private functions and functions not marked as visible to the final executable).

 Qiti uses Doxygen (via a custom CMake `doxygen` target) to generate HTML API documentation.
 To build the docs, ensure Doxygen is installed on your system and then run the following from your project root:

 ```bash